 - Stir again and serve immediately.

-- Using the backside of a spoon, gently scrap the underside of the mushroom to remove the dark brown gills.
+Using a teaspoon, gently scrape the underside of the mushroom to remove the dark brown gills.
 You can leave them on the mushroom if you prefer, but doing so will change the colour of the soup.
 Gills tend to leave a murky, brown colour.